EliaTarasoff/EliaTarasoff.github.io/_posts/2025-09-19-poem-about-horrific-nightmares.md

 for any fictional character(s) or other things mentioned in this poem of mine.
-I in good faith believe that this constitutes Fair Dealing in Canada, or Fair Use in the USA since it is only very brief references in a creative work, not for profit, and does not compete with the source material.
+I in good faith believe that this constitutes Fair Dealing in Canada, or Fair Use in the USA since it is only very brief references in a creative work, not for profit, and does not compete with the original material or objects.

 ## The Poem
 This poem is a rough transcript of the nightmares I had.